sbudden/factsheets_sshoc_services-1/README.md

 # Factsheets for SSHOC Services

-This is the Gitlab repository for the factsheets created within SSHOC WP3.6.
-Initially this is being done for the Virtual Collection Registry and the Language Resource Switchboard.
-The factsheets are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-All factsheets follow the same pattern and describe the service, its possible use case, point to other services in the SSHOC environment and illustrate all of this with examples.
+This is the (provisional) Gitlab repository for the factsheets created within SSHOC WP3.6.
+It is public and consists of the Markdown files (for editing) and the HTML representations (for end users and integration) of the factsheets.

+Initially (2021) factsheets have been created for the Virtual Collection Registry and the Language Resource Switchboard.
+The factsheets are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and can be edited very easy in the [._posts](https://gitlab.gwdg.de/buddenbohm/factsheets_sshoc_services/-/tree/master/_posts) directory of this repository if you are included in the member list of the repository.
+Access for editing may be requested through sbudden@gwdg.de

+Although the factsheets are public and readable already in this Gitlab repository, HTML representations have been created for more end user convenience.
+The URL naming schema follows https://buddenbohm.pages.gwdg.de/factsheets_sshoc_services/NAME_OF_FACTSHEET_IN_THE-POSTS_DIRECTORY.html and may be easily integrated from various websites.
+An example how such an integration could like: https://textgridrep.org/browse/tbz8.0?lang=en (Tools, Switchboard, info button).

-In case of questions write to sbudden@gwdg.de
+In case of questions or suggestions write to sbudden@gwdg.de

 # Documentation